 Growing up, Kristina was always an active and outgoing girl who was frequently a part of her school’s cheerleading and dance teams.
 But during her junior year of high school, she began to experience pain in her lower abdomen.
 After a series of doctor’s appointments and exams, scans revealed that Kristina had a mass on her right kidney.
 While doctors initially suspected the mass was kidney cancer, a biopsy revealed that it was in fact Ewing sarcoma, a type of bone cancer.

 Kristina was referred to St. Jude Children’s Research Hospital, where she underwent a year of chemotherapy, followed by 49 rounds of radiation therapy.
 Currently, she is finished with treatment and visits St. Jude every three months for checkups.
-Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent to more than 80 percent since it opened more than 50 years ago.
-St. Jude is working to drive the overall survival rate for childhood cancer to 90 percent, and we won’t stop until no child dies from cancer.
+Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since it opened more than 50 years ago.
+St. Jude is working to drive the overall survival rate for childhood cancer to 90%, and we won’t stop until no child dies from cancer.

 During her time as a St. Jude patient, Kristina was fortunate to befriend a fellow patient named Markell.
 Because of their proximity in age, Kristina and Markell formed a special bond that helped them through some of their most difficult moments.
 “There were times that I wanted to give up,” said Kristina.
 “But Markell always helped because he never gave up.”